logo Family History Research UK

 The National Archives (TNA) are in Kew, southwest London.
 The records of the armed forces (Army, Royal Navy and RAF) are all kept here, as well as migration records, occupational records such as those for customs officers and the Merchant Navy, death duty records and many others.
 Some sets of records have been indexed, but many have not, so research does sometimes involve searching through original documents for information.

-The London Metropolitan Archives (LMA) is in the City of London and holds many records for both the City and County of London and for the old county of Middlesex, now part of Greater London.
+The London Archives (previously known as the London Metropolitan Archives) is in the City of London and holds many records for both the City and County of London and for the old county of Middlesex, now part of Greater London.
 There is also a good collection of wills which have been indexed, and a large collection of newspapers.

 Society of Genealogists